 - How fast can we recover from security events such as malware attacks?

-- And perhaps most importantly, can we prevent these and other kinds of cyberattacks?
+- Can we prevent these and other kinds of cyberattacks?

-To answer these questions, a thorough and holistic cyber risk assessment is crucial, in addition to an evaluation of business needs and objectives.
+To answer these questions, a thorough and holistic cyber risk assessment is crucial.
 Here are some basic steps to follow.

 Step 1: Identify Business Needs and Objectives

-Although your fundamental priority will always be to protect the organization from cyberattacks, how you go about achieving this goal will vary depending on specific needs.
-For instance, if you need to establish a secure remote working environment, you need policies and tools to secure remote devices and WiFi networks.
+Although the fundamental goal will always be to protect the organization from cyberattacks, how you go about achieving that goal will vary depending on specific needs.
+For instance, if you need to establish a secure remote working environment, you need policies and tools to secure remote devices and Wi-Fi networks.

-That’s why a cybersecurity posture assessment always starts by first understanding the business needs and imperatives.
+Hence a cybersecurity posture assessment should always start by first understanding the business needs and imperatives.
 These needs will determine which security controls you need to prioritize and implement to strengthen the security posture.

 Step 2: Create an Asset Inventory